6.5830/6.5831: Database Systems

 Lectures

-Lectures are held twice a week, from 2:30 – 4:00 pm on Mondays and Wednesdays in 45-230.
+Lectures are held twice a week, from 2:30 – 4:00 pm on Tuesdays and Thursdays in 35-225.
 Attendance at lectures is mandatory and you are expected to show up prepared to answer questions and participate in discussion.

 Topics Covered

 Topics related to the engineering and design of database systems, including: data models; database and schema design; schema normalization and integrity constraints; query processing; query optimization and cost estimation; transactions; recovery; concurrency control; isolation and consistency; distributed, parallel, and heterogeneous databases; adaptive databases; trigger systems; key-value stores; object-relational mappings; streaming databases; DB as a Service.
 Lecture and readings from original research papers.
-6.5830 includes semester-long project and paper.
+6.5830 includes a semester-long project.

 Prerequisites

-Students should 6.1210 (6.006, Introduction to Algorithms) or equivalent.
-If you do not have experience in this subjects and would like to take the course, please email the instructor.
+To do well in this class, students are expected to have taken 6.1210 (6.006, Introduction to Algorithms) or equivalent.
+They should also be familiar with computer systems (e.g., topics covered in 6.1800 (6.033, Computer Systems Engineering)) and feel comfortable debugging, implementing, and designing software at scale.
+If you do not have experience in these subjects and would like to take the course, please email the instructor.
 Prior database experience is not required.
-Basic programming experience is assumed.
 We will be using the Go programming language (https://go.dev); most students in the class will not have used it before.
 We have restructured the labs versus previous years to include an intial go tutorial.
 Please refer to the FAQ for more details.

 Units